stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Fanatic/index.md

 ---
-title: Zealot
+title: Fanatic
 parent: Barbarian Talent Tree
 grand_parent: Talents
 ---

-# Zealot
+# Fanatic
 Some deities inspire their followers to pitch themselves into a ferocious battle fury.
-These barbarians are zealots — warriors who channel their rage into powerful displays of divine power.
+These barbarians are fanatics — warriors who channel their rage into powerful displays of divine power.
 A variety of gods inspire their followers to embrace this path.
-In general, the gods who inspire zealots are deities of combat, destruction, and violence.
+In general, the gods who inspire fanatics are deities of combat, destruction, and violence.
 Not all are evil, but few are good.

 ## Features